10 Free & Cheap Things To Do in Ha’apai

 10 Free & Cheap Things to Do in Ha’apai

-Budget Activities in Ha’apai
+The Top Budget Activities in Ha’apai

 Don’t worry, a holiday in Ha’apai doesn’t have to be about expensive sailing tours, whale swimming and scuba diving.
 There are plenty of ways to keep the costs low yet still have a blast in Tonga’s less-visited islands.
-Ha’apai has an interesting history, with plenty of historical sites to scout out, while the shores are full of excitement between snorkelling among tropical fish to seeing whales leaping out of the ocean!
+Ha’apai has an interesting backstory with plenty of historical sites to scout out, while the shores are full of excitement between snorkelling among tropical fish to seeing whales leaping from the ocean!
 So get inspired for some of the more affordable activities you could be getting up to with this list of the free and cheap things to do in Ha’apai.

 While you’re here, get more tips for budget travel in The Guide to Ha’apai on a Budget.